siramsay/3D-cube-utility-library/README.md

 # 3D Cube Utility Library
 This is an experimental but fully usable 3D cube utility library.
+It is 100% pure CSS.
+No pre-processor, No JavaScript.

 You can create cubes easily without the need to create endless lines of code to size each cube.
 The utility CSS file does all the work for you.